 Medicine and prescriptions

-- The pharmacy can receive the prescription directly from your GP, so that you can simply pick up the medicine whenever suits you best, without having to present the prescription beforehand
+- The pharmacy can receive the prescription directly from your GP, so that you can collect the medicine whenever suits you best, without having to present the prescription beforehand

-- Registering entails giving the pharmacy a copy of your medical history; this is convenient because the pharmacy can double-check that you’re not prescribed incompatible medicines
+- Registering entails giving the pharmacy a copy of your medical history; this is convenient because the pharmacy can double-check you won’t be prescribed incompatible medicines

 - If your pharmacy is registered with your particular insurance scheme, you generally won’t have to pay directly for the medicine (although that depends on the particular prescription and your policy)

-- If you’re registered, some pharmacies can even deliver medications to your home free of charge, or may offer the option to retrieve prescriptions after hours
+- If you’re registered, some pharmacies can even deliver medications to your home free of charge, or may offer you the option of retrieving prescriptions after hours

 - Many GPs also have a message service where you can order repeats of on-going prescription medicine, which you can collect from your pharmacy the next day